KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 #### Installer Requirements

-!!! note

-    Bazzite requires a stable internet connection with no bandwidth cap in place.
+- Stable internet connection with no bandwidth cap in place.
 - A USB flash drive with 10GB free space
   - **Note**: All data on this drive will be wiped when flashed
 - Software to flash the image: